0xUpe/impact/README.md

 # Upe Impact

 ## Overview
 Upe Impact is a web application which facilitates coordination of community betterment projects.
-It integrates prime features like user authentication system delivered by magic.link and real-time attendance tracking mechanism for volunteers attending the events.
+It integrates prime features like user authentication system delivered by Thidweb In-App/Engine and real-time attendance tracking mechanism for volunteers attending the events.

 ## Features
 Upe Impact provides differentiated platforms for distinctive users: